Preschool education in Canada

 Preschool isn’t mandatory in any province in Canada.
 Moreover, the government provides little funding for preschool, so you’ll likely need to choose a private program.

 Luckily, private preschools are normally quite affordable.
 They’re usually on the lower side of private school tuition.
-Most charge between $450 and $1300 a month or $5400 and $16,200 a year.
+Most charge between $450 and $1300 a month or between $5400 and $16,200 a year.
 Their pricing is similar to daycare and childcare centres, as well as nursery school.

 To learn more, read our preschool costs guide.

 Choosing the best preschool

 Assuming your child is ready for preschool, you’ll want to find the right one.
 You should look at several preschools and choose one that’s the right fit for you, your family, and your child.
 Luckily, there are private preschools in Ontario, BC, Alberta, and Quebec.
 This includes the cities of Toronto, Ottawa, Montreal, Vancouver, Calgary, Edmonton, Mississauga, Oakville, Vaughan, and Brampton.
 Find a preschool near you.

 Selecting the best preschool involves looking at both general and individual factors.
 General factors concern a school’s overall suitability, for any child.
 Individual factors are specific to you and your child.
 They relate to your family’s beliefs, values, and needs.